Apollyon9/Eris9/README.md

 <a href="https://github.com/wynwxst/redra1n">Trying to automate the drivers for openra1n, about 4/5ths of the way.
 All that's left is signing infs</a>

-<a href="https://github.com/wynwxst/reshell">A somehow functioning albeit barely shell</a>
+<a href="https://github.com/wynwxst/reshell">A somehow functioning albeit barely shell</a> (Still on private for now until I pull away from my checkm8 experiments)
 ### Thoughts
 None